 Making the programming language you write in the sole determiner of your job is an awful idea.
 I’m not saying the programming language doesn’t matter, but when you compare it to working on good projects with good people for good compensation in a good work environment, it should be obvious that if you’re making it your primary consideration you’re making some really bad life choices.

 Persuading a company that they should switch to a new language is basically a non-starter, and rightfully so.
 You can start new projects in a new language, although this itself may not be a great idea, but when you’ve got an existing project and infrastructure written in one language, switching that over to a new language is going to be a lot of work.
 Even if it that work pays off in the long term (it probably won’t), in the short term it’s an almost impossible sell.

 So really what we’re saying when we want people to use new languages is mostly another variation on the theme of “your worth as a developer is measured by the amount of free labour you do”.
 This continues to be bullshit.

 Why are we doing this anyway?

 Ultimately, I think a lot of this problem comes down to identity.
 As software developers, we have too much of our identity bound up in the tools we use.
 We’re not software developers – we’re Java developers, or Python developers, or Ruby developers.
 And of course we use a mac/linux/Windows.
 Who the hell would choose one of those other options?
 I’ll tell you who: Emacs users.

 But seriously.
 We get very personal about our choices.
-This makes it hard to criticize the tools people use, because it so easily turns into criticizing the people who use them.
-Equally, it makes it feel like when people who choose things differently that us, because that feels like a criticism of our choices and thus criticism of us.
+This makes it hard to criticise the tools people use, because it so easily turns into criticising the people who use them.
+Equally, it makes it feel like when people who choose things differently than us, they’re criticising our choices and thus criticising us.

 But equally, if it’s important to criticize it’s more important to criticize well.
 If you can’t criticize well, don’t criticize at all.
 So I’d like to finish with some suggested guidelines for constructive criticism: